“I rarely choose the easy route just because something might be hard.”

 Now getting down to the details of Scott’s curriculum; what’s in it and how does his experience translate into the classroom?

 Scott tells us about the takeaways that students develop during the semester long courses they take with him, saying, “A self-awareness of WHO students are as coaches and WHY they want to coach.
 Also, the basic fundamentals of HOW to do it.
 It is also about developing a coaching philosophy rooted in QUALITY athlete-centered coaching.
-Another objective is to expose students to the reality of coaching…the teaching and communicating aspects that are so vital to the ultimate goal of bringing people together toward a transcendent cause.”
+Another objective is to expose students to the reality of coaching… the teaching and communicating aspects that are so vital to the ultimate goal of bringing people together toward a transcendent cause.”

 “At the University of Northern Colorado it’s all about application.
 We want developing coaches to take what they’ve learned in the classroom and get on the field, court, or pitch to practice their craft as much as possible."

 To facilitate a fundamental knowledge of who his students are as coaches, Scott uses Athlete Assessments’ CoachDISC Profiles.
-Each student completes a 12-minute online survey, to generate their own unique profile.
+Each student completes a 12-minute online survey, to generate their own unique report.
 The CoachDISC Profile provides students with a fundamental awareness of their own behavioral style, an insight into their strengths and limitations, plus knowledge of their areas for improvement, all within the coaching context.
 The profiles also detail the pace each individual prefers to tackle tasks, the way they build relationships, communicate, deal with challenges, and information about environments they naturally thrive in.
 Importantly, each profile delivers an insight into what the individual is likely to do under stress, giving them time to develop strategies which counter these tendencies.
 Learn more about Athlete Assessments’ DISC Profiles in the classroom.

 “Self-awareness is the fundamental building block to building a true coaching philosophy and then throughout the development process as a coach.”

-Athlete Assessments works closely with Scott delivering a program which sees students develop an applied knowledge of how DISC Profiling can benefit them as a coach, beyond athletic competition, and in the context of their day-to-day lives.
+Athlete Assessments works with Scott delivering a program which sees students develop an applied knowledge of how DISC Profiling can benefit them as a coach, beyond athletic competition, and in the context of their day-to-day lives.

 Scott says, “Through the CoachDISC and guest lectures with Liz, the partnership helps me provide the opportunity for my students to begin to build a foundation for their coaching philosophy and coaching behaviors (and style).
-This is their first chance to self-reflect within the context of coaching and Athlete Assessments helps facilitate their early growth and development as an effective coach.”
+This is their first chance to self-reflect within the context of coaching, and Athlete Assessments helps facilitate their early growth and development as an effective coach.”

 Students in Scott’s coaching classes come from the full spectrum of sports, he himself has played and now coaches at an elite level across multiple sports.
 He says, “The commonalities across all sports at the highest level of competition are goal-driven behavior and the corresponding self-sacrifices, the everyday ‘quest for better’, and an overall thirst for competition and performing at your best at the biggest moments.”